jaketae/jaketae.github.io/_posts/2020-02-18-autoencoder.md

   - tensorflow
 ---

 In today's post, we will take yet another look at an interesting application of a neural network: [autoencoders](https://en.wikipedia.org/wiki/Autoencoder).
-There are many types of autoencoders, but the one we will be looking at today is the simplest one, which might be considered the vanilla autoencoder.
+There are many types of autoencoders, but the one we will be looking at today is the simplest variant, the vanilla autoencoder.
+Despite its simplicity, however, there is a lot of insight to glean from this example---in fact, it is precisely the simplicity that allows us to better understand how autoencoders work, and potentially extend that understanding to to analyze other flavors of autoencoders, such as variational autoencoder networks which we might see in a future post.
+Without further ado, let's get started.

-Let's first
+# Building the Model

+We begin by importing all modules and configurations necessary for this tutorial.

 ```python
 import os